Yejashi/obsidianNotes/Class/Spring 2025/Graph Algorithms COSC690/Presentation Questions/Presentations.md

 Sir Francis Galton

+### Presentation 3
-What are the 3 fundemental layers in GNNs?
+What are the 3 fundamental layers in GNNs?
 What are the limitations of GNNs?
-What is the roblem with too many message passing layers?
+What is the problem with too many message passing layers?

+email: kneupan1@vols.utk.edu